 There are also community-based self-help programs, which are completely free.
-These are often organized by former addicts to help others on their recovery journey and provide a support network of sober-minded peers.
-The most widely recognized of these are the 12-step programs Alcoholics Anonymous (AA) and Narcotics Anonymous (NA).
+These are often organized by former addicts to help others on their recovery journeys and provide a support network of sober-minded peers.
+The most widely recognized of these are the 12-Step programs Alcoholics Anonymous (AA) and Narcotics Anonymous (NA).

 Facts About Aftercare

-Those who take advantage of the aftercare services offered by their addiction treatment center have:
+Those who take advantage of the aftercare services offered by their addiction treatment centers have:

 - Significantly better outcomes even as long as 8 years after completing rehab.

 - Been found to have lower rates of relapse/hospitalization and longer abstinence.2